ccfdpa/pa-citizen-redistricting-plans-2020/original/pa-congressional-shapefile/README.md

 # Congressional Shapefile Plans

-* Number of Total Plans: 21
+* Total Plans: 21
-* Citizen Submissions to House Republican Caucus Public Comment Portal: 19
+    * Citizen submissions to House Republican Caucus public comment portal: 19
-* Citizen Submissions to LRC: 2
+    * Citizen submissions to LRC: 2

 All files were submitted as shapefiles and converted into block assignment files in the pa-congressional folder.